kingzamzon/docs/docs/sdk/serverless-signing/conditional-signing.md

 ### Example Lit Action

+This function performs a condition check on the authenticated user's Ethereum balance (the user who signed the Sign-in With Ethereum [EIP-4361](https://eips.ethereum.org/EIPS/eip-4361) message to create the `AuthSig`), returning a boolean.
+This is then used to determine whether or not the PKP will sign `dataToSign` or not.

 The below example will check if the user has at least 1 Wei on Ethereum, only returning a signature if they do.
 It uses the [`checkConditions`](https://actions-docs.litprotocol.com/#checkconditions) function from the [Lit Actions SDK](https://actions-docs.litprotocol.com/).
 This performs a conditional check on the user's Ethereum balance, checking the balance of the wallet address that signed the Sign-in With Ethereum [EIP-4361](https://eips.ethereum.org/EIPS/eip-4361) when creating the `AuthSig`, which is passed in as an argument to the Lit Action.
 The boolean returned will be used to determine whether the wallet will be used to sign `dataToSign` or not.

 :::note